PILOT PROJECTS

 Led by Hub member Dr. Haizhong Wang, this project will promote evacuation preparedness through physical reality and virtual reality drills along the Oregon coast.
 The team will work with coastal households to test the effectiveness of emergency operations plans to help refine household and community evacuation plans.
 Community partners include the Emergency Volunteer Corps of Nehalem Bay.

-Evaluating the Role of Short- and Long-term Channel Change on Nooksack River Flooding.
+Evaluating the Role of Short- and Long-term Channel Change on Nooksack River Flooding

 The Nooksack watershed transports the most sediment among all Salish Sea watersheds.
 Led by Hub member Dr. Alex Horner-Devine, the team will investigate the role of changing morphology and sediment management in modeluating flood risk in the lower Nooksack basin, within the northernmost Cascadia CoPes Hub collaboratory.
 Community partners include Whatcom County Public Works Department along with the Nooksack FLIP (Floodplain Integrated Planning) board made of local government, state, and federal agencies, Tribes, and agricultural representatives.